gpuweb/WSL/Spec/source/index.rst

 To check a switch statement:

 #.
-Check that the expression being switched on is well-typed
+Check that the expression being switched on is well-typed in control-flow of the same uniformity as the switch statement
 #.
 Check that this type is either an integer type (``uchar``, ``ushort``, ``uint``, ``char``, ``short``, ``int``) or an enum type
 #.
 Check that each value ``v`` in a ``case v`` in this switch is well-typed with the same type
 #.
 Check that no two such cases have the same value
 #.
 If there is a default, check that there is at least one value in that type which is not covered by the cases
 #.
 Else check that for all values in that type, there is one case that covers it
 #.
+Check that either:

+   #.
+Both the control-flow around the switch and the type of the expression being switched on are uniform
+   #.
+The body of each case (and default) is well-typed in uniform control-flow, treating them as blocks
+   #.
+None of their behaviours include a non-uniform behaviour

-Check that the body of each case (and default) are well-typed, treating them as blocks
+#.
+Or that the body of each case (and default) is well-typed in non-uniform control-flow, treating them as blocks
 #.
 Make a set of behaviours that is the union of the behaviours of all of these bodies
 #.
 Check that this set contains neither Nothing, nor a Return of a pointer type, nor a Return of an array reference type
 #.
 Remove Break and Fallthrough from this set (if they are in it) and add Nothing